PTPells/ptpedia/ideas.md

 ###  questions

-+  **longevity:**  hat can i start doing now to improve my chances of being able to run comfortably for the next 40 years?
++  **longevity:**  what can i start doing now to improve my chances of being able to run comfortably for the next 40 years?
-+  **improvisation:** how do people individualize mass "objects" to meet their unique ways of living?
++  **improvisation:** in what ways do people reclaim the unconscoius, routine practices (walking, working, talking, reading, cooking, eating) that fill everyday life?
-+
++  **community:** in what new ways are people working and living together?

 ### people